pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 Distributed RNN using Distributed Autograd and Distributed Optimizer
 --------------------------------------------------------------------

-In this section, we use an RNN model to show how to build distributed model parallel training using the RPC API.
-The example RNN model is very small and easily fit into a single GPU, but developer can apply the similar techniques to much larger models that need to span multiple devices.
+In this section, we use an RNN model to show how to build distributed model parallel training with the RPC API.
+The example RNN model is very small and can easily fit into a single GPU, but we still divide its layers onto two different workers to demonstrate the idea.
+Developer can apply the similar techniques to distribute much larger models across multiple devices and machines.

 The RNN model design is borrowed from the word language model in PyTorch `example <https://github.com/pytorch/examples/tree/master/word_language_model>`__ repository, which contains three main components, an embedding table, an ``LSTM`` layer, and a decoder.
 The code below wraps the embedding table and the decoder into sub-modules, so that their constructors can be passed to the RPC API.
-In the `EmbeddingTable` sub-module, we intentionally put the `Embedding` layer on GPU to demonstrate the use case.
-In v1.4, RPC always creates CPU tensor arguments or return values on the destination server.
+In the `EmbeddingTable` sub-module, we intentionally put the `Embedding` layer on GPU to cover the use case.
+In v1.4, RPC always creates CPU tensor arguments or return values on the destination worker.
 If the function takes a GPU tensor, you need to move it to the proper device explicitly.